MLBB M4 World Championship

-The 2022 Mobile Legends: Bang Bang World Championships, (Indonesian: Kejuaraan Dunia M4 MLBB), commonly referred to as the M4 World Championships and M4, was the fourth edition of the Mobile Legends: Bang Bang World Championship, an Esports tournament for the Mobile Game Mobile Legends: Bang Bang.
+The 2022 Mobile Legends: Bang Bang World Championship, commonly referred to as the M4 World Championship and M4, was the fourth edition of the Mobile Legends: Bang Bang World Championship, an esports tournament for the mobile game Mobile Legends: Bang Bang.

-The annual international tournament was organized by MLBB Game Developers Moonton, in partnership with several sponsors including the Ministry of Tourism and Creative Economy of the Republic of Indonesia.
-The tournament was held in Jakarta from January 1 to January 15, 2023.
+The annual international tournament was organized by the game developer Moonton, in partnership with several sponsors including the Ministry of Tourism and Creative Economy of the Republic of Indonesia.
+The tournament was held in Jakarta from 1 to 15 January 2023.

 Sweeping the defending champions with a 4–0 score, ECHO Philippines defeated Blacklist International in a best-of-seven series to become the fourth World Champions.
 It marked the second Mobile Legends: Bang Bang World Championships where two Filipino teams are upper bracket and lower bracket contenders for the said title.
-It also marked the third-consecutive world championship title that a Filipino team has won, beginning in M2.
+It also marked the third consecutive world championship title that a Filipino team has won, beginning in M2.

-Karl Gabriel "KarlTzy" Nepomuceno is the first ever MLBB player who has won two world championships.
+Karl Gabriel "KarlTzy" Nepomuceno is the first-ever MLBB player who has won two world championships.
+He would be joined by his former teammates, Kyle "Phewww" Arcangel and David "FlapTzy" Canon to win two world championships after their victories in the MLBB M5 World Championship.

 Background

 The MLBB M4 World Championships was the fourth edition of the Mobile Legends: Bang Bang World Championship and the first edition of the games to be held in Indonesia.
 Previously, Malaysia and Singapore held the first three editions of the games, M1 in Kuala Lumpur and M2 and M3 in Singapore.
-The tournament was held on January 1, 2023, until January 15, surpassing one year of the previous editions of the tournament.
+The tournament was held from 1 to 15 January 2023, surpassing one year of the previous editions of the tournament.

 M4 featured sixteen (16) qualified teams from Asia, North America, the Middle East and North Africa (MENA), Europe and Latin America.
-Teams qualified through their region's qualification method, whether it be an MPL Region or a Moonton-approved qualification tournament.
+Teams qualified through their region's qualification method, whether it will be an MPL Region or a Moonton-approved qualification tournament.

-A notable fact that in every edition of the World Championship, an exclusive battle pass skin and the champion skin will be released.
+A notable fact is that in every edition of the World Championship, an exclusive battle pass skin and the champion skin will be released.
 Previously, the Fighter-hero Roger was chosen to be the battle pass skin and the Champions Skin was Estes, picked by Blacklist International.
 In the current battle pass, the Marksman Hero Beatrix was chosen as the Battle pass skin.

-Qualified Teams
+Qualified teams

-Qualifying for the M4 World Championships comes from the competing nation's Mobile Legends: Bang Bang Professional League or commonly known as "MPL."
+Qualifying for the M4 World Championships comes from the competing nation's Mobile Legends: Bang Bang Professional League, commonly known as "MPL."
 However, regional qualifiers in the North America, Turkey, Myanmar, Mekong (Thailand, Laos, Vietnam), and Latin American regions were also held to broaden the reach of the Championship's teams.

 Unlike in the previous MLBB World Championships, the Commonwealth of Independent States and Japan would not participate in the upcoming M4.
 On the other hand, Mekong and Myanmar will re-join after their absence in the M3 World Championship held in Singapore.
-The number of qualifiers for Singapore and Brazil have been reduced to one, while the Latin America region will now delegate two teams participating for the world championship.
+The number of qualifiers for Singapore and Brazil has been reduced to one, while the Latin America region will now delegate two teams participating in the world championship.